 Slack is downloadable for free on desktop and mobile.
 It provides services for instant messaging, video chatting, and calling (paid plans are necessary for larger companies).
 In addition, people can set a status to let others know when they’re working or unavailable.

 Similar to Slack, companies use Google Hangouts for instant messages, calls, and video chats with their team (price depends on the number of employees).
 Google Meetings can be recorded, which is effective for important conversations requiring playback.

 Zoom is a popular video conference program that allows users access to live meetings with their teams.
 There are options for recording calls, sharing the screen, hosting presentations, and more.
 Out of all the video conferencing tools listed, Zoom is the best for larger businesses.
 It is free for limited plans—larger organizations will require a paid plan.

 The slogan of Teams is, “Work remotely without feeling remote.”
 Their free plan only includes instant messaging.
 Priced plans with Office 365 cost up to $20.00 per month for more exclusive features like video calling, productivity apps and services, security and compliance, administration, and customer support.

 Find What Works

-While no two people will have exactly the same workflow, share these methods with the team and figure out what works best for everyone.
+While no two people will have exactly the same workflow, especially when it’s remote work productivity.
+Share these methods with the team and figure out what works best for everyone.
 Create an open, company-wide list for suggestions of best practices.
 Compile employees’ working from home tips into a guide that can be shared with new employees or those transitioning into remote roles.
 This helps team members feel supported as they join the remote workforce.

 Most importantly, look for ways to stay connected as a team.
 Remote work doesn’t need to be an isolating experience.
 Meet with the executive leadership team and develop a strategy for maintaining a vibrant team culture while moving toward more modern, flexible ways of working.
-This helps everyone in the company stay engaged, happy, and productive.
+This helps everyone in the company stay productive, happy, and engaged.